Hybrid Tool + Report

 Scenario A: alias query from search

-Precondition: Visitor asks: “what is 1/3 arc second in degrees?”
+Precondition: Visitor asks: “what is 1 arc second?” or “what is 1/3 arc second in degrees?”

-Process: Tool preset runs at 1/3 arc second and immediately returns degree/radian plus uncertainty margin.
+Process: Tool presets run either 1 arc second or 1/3 arc second and immediately return degree/radian plus uncertainty margin.

 Result: User gets direct conversion answer and an explicit warning if their floor exceeds the effective target.